 Before installing your software, you should first prepare a place for it to live.
 We recommend the following directory structure, which you should create in the top-level of your home directory:

-local |-- src | `-- tars `-- share `-- modulefiles
+local |-- src |-- share `-- lmodfiles

 local- Gathers all the files related to your local installs into one directory, rather than cluttering your home directory.
 Applications will be installed into this directory with the format "appname/version".
 This allows you to easily store multiple versions of a particular software install if necessary.

-local/src/tars- Stores the compressed archives ("tarballs") of your installers.
-Useful if you want to reinstall later using different build options.
+local/src- Stores the installers -- generally source directories -- for your software.
+Also, stores the compressed archives ("tarballs") of your installers; useful if you want to reinstall later using different build options.

-local/share/modulefiles- The standard place to store module files, which will allow you to dynamically add or remove locally installed applications from your environment.
+local/share/lmodfiles- The standard place to store module files, which will allow you to dynamically add or remove locally installed applications from your environment.